arangodb/docs/3.10/graphs-enterprise-graphs-getting-started.md

     arangoimport --collection old_vertices --file docOutput/old_vertices.jsonl

-On the edges, EnterpriseGraphs disallow to store the `_key` value, so this attribute needs to be removed on import:
+On the edges, EnterpriseGraphs disallow storing the `_key` value, so this attribute needs to be removed on import:

     arangoimport --collection old_edges --file docOutput/old_edges.jsonl --remove-attribute "_key"